nrudnikova/messenger-user-service/README.md

 ## Architecture

-The User Service employs a robust architecture consisting of master-slave replication and gRPC communication protocol.
+The User Service employs a capable architecture consisting of replication and gRPC communication protocol.

-### Master-Slave Replication
+### Replication

-The master-slave replication mechanism ensures high availability and fault tolerance for the User Service.
-It involves maintaining multiple instances of the service where one acts as the master while others serve as slaves.
-The master instance handles all write operations and synchronizes the data with slave instances in near real-time.
-In the event of a failure, one of the slave instances can be promoted to a master, ensuring uninterrupted service.
+The replication mechanism ensures high availability and fault tolerance for the User Service.

 ### gRPC Communication